github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 You can purge a file from your repository's history using either the `git filter-repo` tool or the BFG Repo-Cleaner open source tool.

+{% note %}

+If the data is located in a file that is identified as a binary file the file will need to be removed from the history.

+{% endnote %}

 ### Using the BFG

 The [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) is a tool that's built and maintained by the open source community.
 It provides a faster, simpler alternative to `git filter-repo` for removing unwanted data.